1nette/uevent/README.md

 # Uevent project

-It is the university project, created using React, Node.js and SQLite3.
+It is the university project, created using React, Node.js and MongoDB.
 It also uses GooglePay and GoogleMaps APIs.\
 The project goal was to create a poster site.
 It gives the opportunity to post concert events and sell tickets to customers.\
 As a customer, you can sort all events by groups, see the concert location on map, save events and set notifications of their start.